wongerchris/mars-colony/README.md

 ## Angular 2 Project - Mars Colony App

 This was an Angular2 Project using MVC concept with 4 different views.
-We used a JSON endpoint to get and post data for this project.
+The concept is a web-based application for Earth colonists exploring Mars.
+The user can view and post recent ecounters that they have experienced.
+We used a JSON endpoint to implement GET and POST HTTP requests using Angular’s HTTP service.
+The app will save new Colonist's information, save new Alien encounters, fetch a list of recent Alien encounters, and create a new encounters report.

 ## Reflections

 - Better understanding of REST application architecture
 - Better understanding of Promise-based HTTP Requests using Angular’s HTTP module
 - Use Router Directives in Component Views to navigate to routes defined in your application

+This project helped me understand the file structure and how the different components interact with each other.
+This project was a small introduction to this powerfull Javascript framework that allows you to build dynamic web applications.
+I would like to further my skills and build out more Angular2 projects in the future.

 ## Technologies used